 Council programming continues to break down barriers and help Girl Scouts discover all areas of life as explorers, thinkers, creators, and leaders.
-In 2022-2023, our council hosted 156 youth events throughout the year and served over 3,000 Girl Scouts!
+In 2022-2023, continued on the next page our council hosted 156 youth events throughout the year and served over 3,000 Girl Scouts!
 From aviation to digital storytelling, emergency preparedness, and more, Girl Scouts are developing the skills to become the emerging change-makers who will lead us toward a brighter tomorrow.